,

 Handwriting and spelling are crucial foundations for writing.
 Fluency in both underpins children’s success in writing, as it frees up their working memory to learn progressively more complex writing skills (vocabulary, grammar and punctuation) to become independent, cohesive and purposeful writers.

-To support our delivery of the handwriting curriculum, we use Super Sonic Handwriting in EYFS and Year 1, and Nelson Handwriting from Years 2 - 6.
+To support the delivery of the handwriting curriculum, we use Nelson Handwriting across the school.

 IMPACT